 Storing a snowboard can be tricky if you don’t remove your bindings first—which, considering how much of your comfort depends on the precise, personalized placement of your bindings, many boarders try to avoid.
 Like surfboards, you can install angled shelves or a rack to keep it safe and secure, but if you’re looking for a more creative option you can install a shelf so your board lays flat and the top of it can be (gently) utilized for storage of other items, like your boots and helmet.

 These tips are ideal for anyone with access to a garage—but what about city dwellers who are lucky to have even a closet in their apartment?
-Gotham Mini Storage, the premier mini storage location in Manhattan, is here to provide secure and affordable storage for your favorite gear until you need it.
+Gotham Mini Storage, the premier Manhattan mini storage location, is here to provide secure and affordable storage for your favorite gear until you need it.
 Contact one of our storage experts today.